blasterbug/AVLtree/README.md

 AVLtree
 =======

-One more implementation of AVl tree for a school project
+One more implementation of an AVL tree for a school project.